LEUVEN PRIDE HUB

 🎤 Moderator: Tom De Cock (radio host at JOE)

-🎓 With prof. Alexander Dhoest (University of Antwerp), Youssra Bouydiri (Head of Online Moderation at VRT ), Paul Borghs (Unia), Vix Willems (Diversity Officer at LOKO).
+🎓 With prof. Alexander Dhoest (University of Antwerp), Youssra Bouydiri (Moderation at VRT NWS), Nathan Forger Brems (De Standaard), Paul Borghs (Unia), Maité de Haan (Specialised in anti-movement dynamics at çavaria), Vix Willems (Diversity Officer at LOKO).

 The event is part of the "Together Safe – Online and in the Streets" programme leading up to Leuven Pride 2026.